jonnew/ONIX/spec/spec.md

-A _device_ is defined as configurable piece of hardware with its own register address space (e.g. an integrated circuit) or something programmed within the firmware to emulate this (e.g. an electrical stimulation sub-circuit made to look like a Master-8).
+A _device_ is defined as configurable piece of hardware with its own register address space (e.g. an integrated circuit) or something programmed within the firmware to emulate this (e.g. an electrical stimulation sub-circuit made to behave like a Master-8).
 Host interaction with a device is facilitated using a device description, which should hold the following elements:

 - `device_id`: Device ID number